danieljordanviray/danieljordanviray.github.io/index.md

-My journey in building artificial intelligence
+On a mission to build artificial intelligence